 against ticks.
 It is also very toxic.
 Permethrin is even used for the military.
 It is good for 5 or 6 washings.
 Use a natural spray on your skin.
 Make sure you tuck your pants into your socks.
 Tuck your shirt into your pants or using permethrin is useless as the tick could crawl right up your leg under your pants.
 Wearing lighter-colored clothing makes it easier to spot a tick if one happens to get on you.

 While outdoors, do frequent tick checks.
-Upon returning home, promptly throw your clothes in the dryer for at least one hour.
+Upon returning home, promptly throw your clothes in the dryer for 10-15 minutes.
 Heat kills ticks but washing does not.
 Water does NOT kill ticks.
 Also, take a shower after returning from the great outdoors.
 This is the perfect opportunity to inspect your body all over for ticks especially behind the knees, the groin area, under your arms, back of neck and ears, and check your scalp.

 Make sure your pet is protected.
 Your pet can bring ticks back into your home.
 The tick can come off your pet onto you as you pet it or when it rubs against you or furniture.
 Ask your veterinarian for recommendations.
 We know that some vets recommend the Seresto collar.
 It has been our own experience that some of the spot on products are no longer affective against ticks.
 Many of the spot on repellents only kill after the tick has already bit your pet.
 Some infections can be passed immediately as pathogens can be in the ticks saliva.